 Volunteer your time

-Volunteering for Solace can be immensely challenging but very rewarding and can provide an opportunity for you to learn new skills and develop existing ones whilst supporting vulnerable women and children in the capital who have experienced domestic or sexual violence.
+Volunteering for Solace can be immensely challenging and very rewarding and can provide an opportunity for you to learn new skills and develop existing ones whilst supporting vulnerable women and children in the capital who have experienced domestic or sexual violence.

 You will find a variety of volunteer opportunities at Solace Women’s Aid, across London and across our specialist services, from working directly with survivors to playing a key role in our central support services.
-As a Volunteer you will be making a positive difference to our organisation in both the lives of the women and their children as well as the work of all our staff.
+As a Volunteer, you will be making a positive difference to our organisation in both the lives of the women and their children as well as the work of all our staff.

 Volunteers bring with them a wealth of experience along with fresh perspectives and ideas that truly benefit our work.
-You will be given the opportunity to directly contribute to the decision making of the organisation through continual feedback and input.
+You will be given the opportunity to directly contribute to the decision-making of the organisation through continual feedback and input.

-Example volunteer roles
+Current volunteer roles

 For more information about current volunteer roles, please email email@example.com to be added to our mailing list.
 You will receive monthly updates on current volunteer opportunities.

 Please note that our volunteer opportunities are open to women only (exempt under the Equality Act 2010, Schedule 9, Part 1), and that these volunteer roles are exempt from the rehabilitation of offenders act 1974 and subject to enhanced DBS checks.